BLOG: THE DETAILS

 Past and Future in One Crested Butte Home

 Original House - 1600 square feet – three bedrooms

 Addition - 4400 square feet – four bedrooms

-Back in 1964, the Weekley family was a new kind of pioneer to Crested Butte.
-They came from Texas for the year-round outdoor experience- skiing in the winter and fishing in the summer.
-The home is a near the Crested Butte Mountain Report which opened in 1960 with a T-bar lift followed by one gondola added in 1963.
-The Weekley family grew up with the town and the resort.
-The family enjoyed innumerable family adventures in the area, and over the decades, Crested Butte continued to be the family meeting place.
+In 1964, the Weekley family embarked on a pioneering adventure to Crested Butte, seeking the year-round outdoor experiences of skiing in winter and fishing in summer.
+Their home was situated near the Crested Butte Mountain Resort, which opened in 1960 and expanded with a T-bar lift and a gondola in subsequent years.
+As the family grew alongside the town and the resort, Crested Butte became the cherished gathering place for countless family adventures over the decades.

 Architect: Freestyle Architects, P.C.